albar965/littlenavmap/.github/ISSUE_TEMPLATE.md

 **Thank your to contributing to _Little Navmap_.**

-**Please take a minute and read the instructions below to help me to avoid unnecessary work and additional communication overhead when reporting a bug or requesting new features.**
+**►► Please take a minute and read the instructions below to help me to avoid unnecessary work and additional communication overhead when reporting a bug or requesting new features. ◄◄**

+**►► Do not submit AI generated issue slop which contains a lot of meaningless blah-blah, unneeded information and is a waste of my time in general.
+These are easy to recognize and will be closed or deleted right away. ◄◄**

+**►► Delete this text _after reading_ before posting the issue. ◄◄**

 All issues for _atools_, _Little Navconnect_, _Little Xpconnect_ are collected in this repository since ownership is often not clear.